 Salvador, in the north, retains in colonial charm and historic architecture.
 It was Brazil’s first capital in 1549 is one of America’s oldest colonial cities.
 Spend two days in Salvador and then two more on the beaches of Praia do Forte north of the city.

-~We recommend 2 full days to see the Brazilian and Argentine sides of the falls~
+~We recommend 2 full days for the Brazilian & Argentine sides~

 Iguazu means ‘Great River’ in the indigenous Guarani language and there couldn’t be a more fitting name.
 The falls border Brazil and Argentina and after rising in the highlands, the river runs westward joining 30 tributaries before merging with the great Paraná river, then plunges over an 80m high cliff in the midst of virgin forest.

 No matter which side of the falls you stay in, we recommend a visit to both national parks for a complete experience.
-Choosing to stay in Brazil does have one big advantage over Argentina – the option for total luxury at Belmond Hotel Das Cataratas also means you can explore the national park outside of opening hours on your own as the property is located within the borders of the park.
+Choosing to stay in Brazil does have one big advantage over Argentina – the option for total luxury at Belmond Hotel Das Cataratas means you can explore the national park outside of opening hours as the property is located inside the park.

 Pantanal & Amazon